duizendstra/apps-script-template/README.md

 This template provides a basic structure for developing Google Apps Script projects locally using `clasp` within Google IDX / Firebase Studio.

+During workspace creation, `clasp` (either the latest stable or alpha version, based on your selection) was automatically installed using `npm`.

 ## Prerequisites

 *   A Google Account.